Last Updated on

 Bancao and Pagali also attracted lots of followers by saying they could turn the Spanish into stones or clay by simply uttering the word “bato” or hurling earth at them respectively.
 Unfortunately for the followers, their incantations proved useless to the might of superior Western technology as the Spanish suppressed their movement soon enough and burned their temple.

-Afterwards, the Spanish beheaded Bancao’s corpse and placed his head on a stake as a warning to the rest of the people.
+Afterward, the Spanish beheaded Bancao’s corpse and placed his head on a stake as a warning to the rest of the people.

 4. Tapar Uprising (1663).